Ashritha-lopelli/CloudComputing/Machine Learning/Movie Recommendation System/Implementation2/README.md

 <h3>Steps on Colab:</h3>

 1. Download the recommendation_movielens1.py file, movies.csv, rating.csv, tags.csv files.
-2. Open and lign to your Google colab.
+2. Open and login to your Google colab.
 3. Upload the recommendation_movielens1 file to the colab.
 4. Also add the movies.csv, rating.csv, tags.csv files to the folder of the colab.
 5. Run all the command on the recommendation_movielens1 file and then Download this file as .py file.